joshuacords/opr/OPR-Riverside-Version.md

 ## Starting a Game
 ### Placing Objectives
 After the table has been prepared, you and your opponent must set up D3+2 objective markers on the battlefield.
-The players roll-off and the winner picks who places the first objective marker.
-Then the players alternate in placing one marker each outside of the deployment zones and over 9” away from other markers. *Note that markers can’t be placed in unreachable position, like impassable terrain.*
+The commanders roll-off and the winner picks who places the first objective marker.
+Then the commanders alternate in placing one marker each outside of the deployment zones and over 9” away from other markers. *Note that markers can’t be placed in unreachable position, like impassable terrain.*

 ### Choosing Deployment Zone and Activation Order
-The players roll-off and the winner chooses either the Deployment Zone their army deploys on or who activates first, the loser chooses the other.
+The commanders roll-off and the winner chooses either the Deployment Zone their army deploys on or who activates first, the loser chooses the other.

 ### Round Phases
 The game consist of 4 Rounds with phases in this order: